 Would I have won if the race was in the mountains and not at Nuclear Races a course I was relatively familiar with.

 Who knows?
-All I can say is that I do believe that’s why you need luck (and good vibes) to be successful and achieve a goal, you make your own luck too.
+All I can say is that I do believe that’s while you need luck (and good vibes) to be successful and achieve a goal, you make your own luck too.

 14. No excuses